nv-morpheus/MRC/README.md

 <!-- omit in toc -->
 # Streaming Reactive Framework (SRF)

 The **Streaming Reactive Framework** (SRF) library (proununced "surf") is a **reactive, network-aware, flexible, and performance-oriented streaming data framework** that standardizes building modular and reusable pipelines with both C++ and Python​.
-The goal of SRF is to serve as a common streaming data layer in which all personas of developers - ranging from Data Scientists to DevOps and Performance Engineers can find value.
+The goal of SRF is to serve as a common high-performance streaming data layer in which all personas of developers - ranging from Data Scientists to DevOps and Performance Engineers can find value.

 <!-- omit in toc -->
 ### Major features and differentiators